browserext/browserext.github.io/charter/index.md

-Any resolution taken in a face-to-face meeting or a teleconference is to be considered provisional until 10 working days after the publication of the resolution in minutes sent to the group’s mailing list.
+Any resolution taken in a face-to-face meeting or a teleconference will be recorded in the relevant specification’s github issue list, and is to be considered provisional until 10 working days after publication.
-If no objections are raised on the mailing list within that time, the resolution will be considered to have consensus as a resolution of the Community Group.
+If no objections are raised on within that time, the resolution will be considered to have consensus as a resolution of the Community Group.